Best Vitamin C: A Pharmacist’s Opinion (2026)

 Precautions to take

-Excessive consumption of vitamin C (more than 2 g per day for an adult) can cause digestive disorders.
+Excessive consumption of vitamin C (more than 2 g per day for an adult) can lead to digestive issues.

-The role of vitamin C in cancer is not established, and taking a vitamin C supplement or antioxidants should be done following medical advice.
+The role of vitamin C in cancer has not been established and taking a vitamin C or antioxidant supplement should be done after medical advice.

-Other studies suggest that taking vitamin C combined with other antioxidants (selenium and beta-carotene) could interact with antiarrhythmic and cholesterol-lowering drugs, to be confirmed.
+Other studies suggest that taking vitamin C combined with other antioxidants (selenium and beta-carotene) could interact with antiarrhythmic and cholesterol-lowering medications, to be confirmed.

 What criteria should be taken into account?